MeirManevich/IT-1025/Lab8/readme.md

   * Various technologies have driven the increase of the need for big data, each building on each other.
 Streaming has driven the need for user data like demographics, so advertisers can effectively advertise their products to the right audiences.
 Search engines like Google have driven the need for all sorts of obscure datasets like time windows of browser usage, and probability of news scrolling and retention rate for layouts of search bars.
 All these data points provide Google with information on how to further optimize the internet searching experience for their users, giving them an edge over smaller browsers.
 Those data on retention become even more in-demand in video services like Youtube and TikTok, where audience retention is the key to making money.
 The longer the companies have eyeballs, the more ads they show, and the more money they make, so retention data is immensely useful, and ends of shaping what kind of videos are created in the first place

+# Structured Query Language #

+  * The Relational Database Management System (RDBMS) is the underlying architecture that orders databases controlled by SQL.
+AS evident in that statement, SQL is a programming language for interacting and managing the data in a RDBMS.
+SQL was created to have an easier way to access and manipulate data within a database, to expedite the process for businesses and individuals.

+  * In the Northwind database tables, the two tables, “Suppliers” and “Products” are related by the products between them, the “Suppliers” table providing information on where the products in the “Products” table are coming from.
+The primary key is the SupplierID, which is then fed into the “Products” table to be assigned to different products to create the foreign ProductID key for each product, containing the supplier information.
+These two tables give a picture of where the products are coming from and the different properties of the suppliers and products and how they relate to each other.

+# SQL Injections #

+  * A SQL Injection is when a user returns malicious SQL code instead of requesting information, like typing SQL code to retrieve all the passwords in a database in response to a prompt for the user’s name.
+The hacker can use truth statements like 1=1 to run their code under to ensure it continues to parse through the entire database, because 1 is always equal to 1.
+Using parameters in your SQL code ensures that each line is checked before running it, to protect from the database confusing the SQL input in the user box for a SQL command for the database.

 # Ethical and Legal Implications #